nbaztec/coveralls-jacoco-gradle-plugin/README.md

 }
 ```

+* `reportSourceSets: Iterable<File>` - a list of directories where to find the source code in.

 ## Excluding Files
 Please refer to the official JaCoCo documentation to exclude files from the report.
 An example configuration is as follows:
 ```